Khimarra/plant-sim/README.md

 # plant-sim
-A plant growing simulator for your terminal
+A plant growing simulator for your terminal - Soon to be on the web!

 ## Purpose

 This is a simple plant-sim game.
-The goal is to grow a tomato plant to full maturity until it produces a ripe tomato!
+The goal is to grow a plant to full maturity until it produces a ripe tomato!
 The amount of sun, soil moisture, and amount of fertilizer all effect how quickly the plant grows.
 If it is too wet, too dry, or has too much fertilizer, it will begin to die.
 The amount of sun it recieves can be adjusted, too.
 More sun helps the plant grow faster, but also dries it out.

 ## Installation

-This game runs in node.
+This game currently runs in node.
 If you do not already have node installed, follow the installation instructions [here](https://nodejs.org/en/download/package-manager/)

 Download this repo.
 That's it!